Sony Cyber-shot DSC-TX30

 Serious underwater photographers, those taking flash photos or shooting in bright outdoor light.
 People who want a built-in GPS.

 The Cyber-shot DSC-TX30 is an ultra-thin rugged camera for those who don't want to worry about the camera getting a little wet.
-It's certainly not for divers, as the touchscreen display does not work underwater.
-The otherwise beautiful OLED display is also difficult to see outdoors.
-The flash is very weak, and battery life is poor.
-Photo quality is decent for its class, though details are smudged when viewed full size.
-Since it lacks the GPS of its peers, the TX30 isn't a great value, either.
+Underwater enthusiasts should note though that the touchscreen display does not work underwater, and the otherwise beautiful OLED display is also difficult to see outdoors.
+Photo quality from this stylish compact is decent for its class, but compared to its competitors the main reason to buy a TX30 is that it doesn't look like a tough camera.

 There are 32 images in the Sony Cyber-shot DSC-TX30 review samples gallery.
 Please do not reproduce any of these images on a website or any newsletter / magazine without prior permission (see our copyright page).
 We make the originals available for private users to download to their own machines for personal examination or printing (in conjunction with this review), we do so in good faith, please don't abuse it.